NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Blood Lords/Facetbound Nullifier.md

     desc: "`pf2:r`  The nullifier can also make attacks of opportunity against concentrate actions to Cast a Spell, and it disrupts that action on any hit, not just a critical hit."

   - name: "Defensive Dispel"
-    desc: "`pf2:r` (arcane) **Trigger** The nullifier is the target of a spell\n**Effect** The nullifier attempts to counteract the triggering spell, with a counteract modifier of +27.
+    desc: "`pf2:r` (arcane) **Trigger** The nullifier is the target of a spell\n* * *\n\n**Effect** The nullifier attempts to counteract the triggering spell, with a counteract modifier of +27.
 This can be used only on spells that target the nullifier, not area spells that don't have targets.
 If it succeeds, it counteracts the spell for all targets, if other creatures were targeted in addition to the nullifier."

 attacks:
   - name: ""